SolarLune/tetra3d/readme.md

 - [x] -- Basic depth sorting (sorting vertices in a model according to distance, sorting models according to distance)
 - [x] -- A depth buffer and [depth testing](https://learnopengl.com/Advanced-OpenGL/Depth-testing) - This is now implemented by means of a depth texture and [Kage shader](https://ebiten.org/documents/shader.html#Shading_language_Kage), though the downside is that it requires rendering and compositing the scene into textures _twice_.
 Also, it doesn't work on triangles from the same object (as we can't render to the depth texture while reading it for existing depth).
 - [ ] -- A more advanced depth buffer - currently, the depth is written using vertex colors.
-- [ ] -- Inter-object depth testing - I'm unsure if I will be able to implement this.
+- [ ] -- Depth testing within the same object - I'm unsure if I will be able to implement this.
 - [x] -- Offscreen Rendering
 - [x] -- Mesh merging - Meshes can be merged together to lessen individual object draw calls.
 - [ ] -- Render batching - We can avoid calling Image.DrawTriangles between objects if they share properties (blend mode and texture, for example).